The Strategic Steward — May 2026

 EDITION 002 : May 2026

-Shared stories are important for nonprofit boards.
-They align with the way the human mind works.
+Are you sharing stories with your supporters that align with the way their mind works?
 Facts, abstractions, or instructions are easily forgotten.
-However, we remember experiences, emotions, and meanings.
+People remember experiences, emotions, and meanings.

 …in a board room far, far away

-NOTE: A version of this article was published under the banner “The Strategic Steward” with Future of Good (futureofgood.ca) in May, 2026.
+NOTE: A revised version of this article was published under the banner “The Strategic Steward” with Future of Good (futureofgood.co) May 2026.
 A link to that version is here.

 Board trainers, educators, and strategic consultants all suggest that effective stewardship for non-profits is about boards working together to ensure good governance, effective internal controls, and the management of donated assets in accordance with fiduciary standards.